ozarchie/HomeHydroEC/README.md

 # HomeHydroEC
 =============
 An extension of Michael Ratcliffe's excellent EC project.
-See the Project Wiki for a full description.
+<B>See the Project Wiki for a full description.  </B>

 ## Extensions
 -------------